-Celestica is a world leader in providing electronics manufacturing services (EMS) to leading industry OEMs in the computing and communications industries and other markets, such as aerospace and defense, automotive, industrial and consumer.
+Celestica is a leading provider of electronics manufacturing services (EMS) to leading industry OEMs in the computing and communications industries and other markets, such as aerospace and defense, automotive, industrial and consumer.
 Celestica provides a wide range of services, including the high-volume manufacture of complex printed circuit board assemblies and the system assembly of final products.
-In addition, the Company is a leading-edge provider of design, engineering services, supply chain management, direct order fulfillment, logistics and after-market services and support.
+In addition, the Company provides design, engineering services, supply chain management, direct order fulfillment, logistics and after-market services and support.
 Celestica operates facilities in the Americas, Europe and Asia.